Secrets And Lies Of The 40 Greatest Spies In World History

 And yet for 37 years, Melita Norwood used her position to pass atomic secrets her boss possessed to the USSR.
 Recently released archival documents suggest that this rather unassuming woman was actually more valuable to the Soviets than the much more famous Cambridge Five spy ring.

 Norwood was only outed when a Russian defector mentioned her spying in a book in 1999.
-She wasn’t tried since she was 87 years old at the time.
+She wasn't tried since she was 87 years old at the time.
+According to her own account, she spied because she was a committed communist, not for any financial or personal gain.

 17. John Walker